ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 SmartCOOP front-end should be visible in your browser ready for interaction.

-Important notice: Dapp is tested on local server and over https://ilijapet.github.io/smartCOOP/client/ according to the instructions we provide above and with following browsers: Brave, Chrome and Edge browser.
+Important notice: Dapp is tested on local server and over https://ilijapet.github.io/smartCOOP/client/ according to the instructions we provide above and with following browsers: Brave, Chrome, Firefox and Edge browser.
 As well as in the context of a clean Virtual machine (Linux Debina, Brave browser over Oracle VM VirtualBox).

-Only Firefox returned to us some exotic errors that finally we did't succeed to figure out.
-And that is why if you test dapp over Firefox most probably you will confront same strange behaviour.

 ## Step by step guide for dapp usage